sstelfox/patronus_fati/SQLITE_TRANSITION_NOTES.md

 the first seen field in the respective instance's presence.

 TODO: Connections seem to be getting announced as connected multiple times...

+TODO: I need to have a validity check on each of the models before validating them...